winstonDeGreef/Mechanica/content/replaced/Ch5_PotentialEnergy.md

  f(x) \approx f(x_0) + f'(x_0) (x-x_0 ) + \frac{1}{2} f''(x_0) (x-x_0)^2 + \mathcal{O}(x^3)
  $$

-A way of understanding why the Taylor series actually works is the following.<br>
+A way of understanding why the Taylor series actually works is the following.
 Imagine you have to explain to someone how a function looks around some point $x_0$, but you are not allowed to draw it.
 One way of passing on information about $f(x)$ is to start by giving the value of $f(x)$ at the point $x_0$:

 $$